vuejs/docs/src/guide/migration/custom-directives.md

 Here is a quick summary of what has changed:

 - API has been renamed to better align with component lifecycle
-- Custom directives will be controlled by child component via `v-bind="$attrs"`

 For more information, read on!